 - Investigation No. 836 (2012-2013): Represented Sony in a multi-patent ITC action involving several different technologies.
 Resolved favorably to Sony through confidential settlement shortly before the trial was set to commence.

-- Secured trial victory for MStar Semiconductor in complex ITC action, which was then upheld by the full Commission.
+- Investigation Nos.
+741/749 (2010-2012): Secured trial victory for MStar Semiconductor in complex ITC action, which was then upheld by the full Commission.

 Mike also represents the firm’s clients in district courts around the country.
 For example:

-- Led the Wolf Greenfield team that secured a dispositive claim construction and judgment of non-infringement for E Ink (the world’s largest supplier of electronic paper displays) in a suit brought by Research Frontiers Inc. Mike defended the judgment on appeal at the Court of Appeals for the Federal Circuit, which affirmed in December 2017.
+- Led the Wolf Greenfield team that secured a dispositive claim construction and judgment of non-infringement for E Ink (the world’s largest supplier of electronic paper displays) in a suit brought by Research Frontiers Inc. in the District of Delaware.
+Mike defended the judgment on appeal at the Court of Appeals for the Federal Circuit, which affirmed in December 2017.

 - Led the Wolf Greenfield trial team that, together with EMC in-house counsel, obtained a jury verdict in EMC’s favor on May 8, 2015 against Zerto, Inc. The federal jury in Delaware found that Zerto infringed four of the five patents that EMC asserted, and rejected all of Zerto’s validity challenges to the patents-in-suit.
 Mike defended the judgment on appeal; in June 2017, the Federal Circuit affirmed the verdict in its entirety.

-- In 2015-2016, Mike led the Wolf Greenfield trial team that defended Smith & Nephew in a 13-patent case brought by a competitor in the orthopedic devices market.
+- In 2015-2016, Mike led the Wolf Greenfield trial team that defended Smith & Nephew in a 13-patent case in the Eastern District of Texas brought by a competitor in the orthopedic devices market.
 Mike and the Wolf Greenfield team secured institution of 14 out of 14 inter partes review petitions against the asserted patents, invalidated one asserted patent at the claim construction stage, and tried the case to a jury verdict, after which the parties reached a global settlement.

 - Defending Sony in the Eastern District of Texas, Mike and his team secured summary judgment in July 2012 that one of the two asserted patents was invalid, after which the case settled favorably for Sony.
 Mike architected and argued the summary judgement motion on behalf of Sony and more than a dozen co-defendants in two related cases.

-- Lead counsel for The Jackson Laboratory in multiple patent litigations on transgenic mice.
+- Lead counsel for The Jackson Laboratory in multiple patent litigations on transgenic mice in the Northern District of California.
 In one case concerning immunodeficient mice, Mike and his team secured a favorable ruling on a novel question of claim construction related to mouse nomenclature in patent claims.
 The Court then granted Jackson summary judgment of no infringement, after which the case settled with plaintiff making a substantial cash payment to Jackson.
 In a second case concerning Alzheimer’s disease mouse models, Mike helped Jackson achieve a rare and unusually direct intervention by the United States government to end the case.
 The National Institutes of Health granted Jackson retroactive “authorization and consent” to distribute the mice accused of infringement, requiring the plaintiff to proceed – if at all – against the government rather than Jackson.